Blue Ridge Parkway Access Updates

 About two thirds of the wild and undeveloped “backcountry” sections of Grandfather Mountain are owned by the state of North Carolina.
 The backcountry trails within the state park offer more challenging hikes that include rigorous treks across rugged peaks.
 Grandfather Mountain State Park is located adjacent to Grandfather Mountain nature park.

-The map below, provided by the National Park Service, shows the initial work sites of the project.
-These maps will be in effect once closures begin and will remain in effect until closure locations change.
-New maps will be issued at that time and updated on this webpage.
+A current map of closures is below.
 These maps will also be available on the Blue Ridge Parkway’s website, in visitor centers along the route and on the road status page of the Parkway website.